 The following projects have been selected to receive support from Michigan Sea Grant.
-The research will be completed between 2012 and 2014.
+The research will be completed between 2014 and 2016.
+The next RFP for research projects will be released in 2015.

 Expanding Michigan’s Aquaculture into a Sustainable Seafood Industry